betlen/serosense/README.md

 ### It is easiest to import it from github as project into R Studio.

 # Dependencies
-### Needed packages: tidyverse, pheatmap, flowCore
+Needed packages:
+* tidyverse
+* pheatmap
+* flowCore

 # Structure